Deia-ElDin/mini_shell/README.md

 ## Installation

-To compile Minishell, simply run:
+To compile Minishell, simply run: `make`

-bash
-make
 This will generate the executable minishell.

 ## Usage
-After compiling, you can run Minishell by executing the generated executable:
+After compiling, you can run Minishell by executing the generated executable: `./minishell`
-./minishell

 Once running, you will see a prompt where you can enter commands.
 Minishell supports various built-in commands as well as executing external programs.